 STYLED SHOOT: Unicorns and rainbows #Wedding industry advice#marketing#photography September 26 | Ariel offbeatbride Photos by Rodeo & Co.
 Photography.
 Unicorn mask by Accoutrements.
 On Monday, I wrote about why we never featured styled shoots on Offbeat Bride… mainly because I don't want brides being misled by marketing materials into unrealistic expectations for their weddings.
 Here on Offbeat Empire, however, I love scheming about small business stuff like marketing, and so I asked wedding vendors to share a few of their favorite styled shoots.
 There were a whole bunch of great links in the comments over here, and there's one styled shoot from Offbeat Bride vendor Makeup Aristry By Liz that I simply HAD to share.
 I mean, it's rainbows and unicorns.
 It's like this shoot was designed for me.
 Related Post VENDOR OPEN THREAD: We want to see your styled shoots!
 I wrote a post today on Offbeat Bride about why we don't publish styled shoots.
 As I hope I made clear in that post, as...
 Read more Photography: Rodeo & Co.
 Photography Design & Styling: Emily B. Event Design Make-up: Makeup Aristry By Liz Floral Design: Valley Flower Company Stationary: Coral Pheasant Stationary + Design Cake: Pleasant Street Sweets Gown: Badgley Mischka Veil: Emily Riggs Bridal Bridesmaid Dresses: Ouma Purple sequin linen: Nuage Designs This post features Offbeat Vendors!
 Check out their vendor listing to see how they cater to Offbeat Brides: Makeup Artistry by Liz Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
 PREVIOUS XOXO Festival: reconciling my two industries NEXT Four years is a good run: why Offbeat Families is ceasing publication (and how it will live on) Show/Hide comments [ 5 ] I used to work for a stationer who did these styled shoots regularly.
 I came to learn that everything she put together was, actually, really affordable and DIY friendly because she would have to go out-of-pocket for the materials.
 She just had that rare ability of seeing ordinary objects differently, like when she cut up monopoly boards for flower vases.
 I think the real deal makers and breakers are photographers.
 A great one can make a plastic flower in a garish vase look amazing, while an average one can't do a Tiffany ring justice.
 1 agrees Some of the stuff might be budget and DIY friendly.
 But a LOT of styled shoots I see on other blogs use high fasion/designer dresses and veils that are not.
 Being able to just borrow a dress makes shoots like this one doable.
 Another thing I notice in a lot of these styled shoots is the AMOUNT of decor on the table.
 Like that place setting up there is DIVINE.
 The one table probably only cost like $50 to put together.
 But translate that up to 10-100 tables and all of a sudden plates from target, a giant bouquet, and 3 yards of sparkle fabric become quite expensive.
 To do this in real life would be pretty expensive, even if a lot of the elements are DIY….
 That being said I am a styled shoot junkie (only reason I went to a lot of other wedding sites when I was planning).
 I used inspiration from a lot of them to figure out how to utilize things I already had access to (my mom's china and teapot collection, rocks from the yard, decor from a friend's baby shower).
 But none of my tables looked as full as those you see in styled shoots… 5 agree Ahahahaha, oh god, the unicorn mask.
 Amazing.
 1 agrees I love this shoot!
 I totally have been checking that Badgley Mischka gown out online, and I've been obsessively checking out Ouma on Etsy for the last few days!
 I wish there were more/clearer pics of the bridesmaid dresses.
 And I love the invites!
 YAY!
 2 agree This is why I love the OBE.
 Those OTHER wedding sites would never show this.
 VIVA LA UNICORN!
 1 agrees Comments are closed.